 FY 2021 assessments have an effective market date of January 1, 2020, with an emphasis on calendar 2019 sale prices.
 Only calendar 2019 sales were analyzed for single-family and condominium properties as there were a sufficient number of sales.
 However, it was necessary to include calendar 2018 sales to value two and three families to supplement the pool of sales available for analysis.

-Apartment rents for buildings with four or more units were up about nearly double from FY19 with average rents increasing about $165 per month.
-Commercial rents remained stable except Retail Strip, Convenience Store, R&D, Large Industrial and Warehouse over 25,000 SF, which all increased 6-7%.
-Expense and vacancy rates were stable and in line with FY2020 rates, while vacancy rates increased slightly.
-Expected rate of return on income producing property (capitalization rate) decreased by about 4% on average.
-A declining cap rate means an increasing value.
-(Source of rent, expenses, and vacancy based upon calendar 2018 information provided by landlords).
+Commercial rents remained stable except Apartments, Convenience Store and Banks, which all increased 2-4%.
+Expenses were stable and in line with FY2020 rates, while vacancy rates increased slightly.
+Expected rate of return on income producing property (capitalization rate) were relatively stable with slight increases for Office and Hotels.
+An increasing cap rate means a decreasing value.
+(Source of rent, expenses, and vacancy based upon calendar 2019 information provided by landlords).

 Tax Rate Changes

-The proposed tax rates for FY20 will be $10.09 per thousand dollars of value for residential properties, and the commercial tax rate will be $16.32 per thousand dollars of value.
-These rates reflect a decrease of $0.67 or -6.2% for residential and a decrease of $1.01 or -5.8% for commercial.
-The residential exemption tax savings for owners who reside at their property will increase by $164 from last fiscal year.
-Somerville (and Chelsea) offers the highest residential exemption in the Commonwealth.
+The proposed tax rates for FY21 will be $10.19 per thousand dollars of value for residential properties, and the commercial tax rate will be $16.69 per thousand dollars of value.
+These rates reflect an increase of $0.10 or 1% for residential and an increase of $0.37 or 2.3% for commercial.
+The residential exemption tax savings for owners who reside at their property will increase by $186 from last fiscal year.
+Somerville offers the highest residential exemption in the Commonwealth.